Skip to main content

 If you have bad credit, it’s important to look beyond just getting approved and focus on finding a loan that truly helps you.
 Start by comparing the overall cost, including interest rates and fees, since bad credit loans can vary widely in pricing.
 Some may offer fast cash but charge extremely high APRs that make repayment difficult.

 Pay attention to the loan amount and repayment term as well.
 A shorter term means you’ll pay off the debt faster, but it also raises your monthly payment.
-Longer terms may seem easier at first but can cost more over time.
+Longer terms may seem easier at first, but can cost more over time.

 Finally, check whether the lender reports payments to the credit bureaus.
-Choosing a loan that does can actually help you rebuild credit with consistent, on-time payments — turning a short-term loan into a long-term opportunity to improve your financial standing.
+Choosing a loan that can actually help you rebuild credit with consistent, on-time payments — turning a short-term loan into a long-term opportunity to improve your financial standing.

 Note: The content provided in this article is for informational purposes only.
 Contact your financial advisor regarding your specific financial situation.